Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Examples template

 Finally, the notion of a disrupted complex \defref{def:finite_elliptic_pre_complex} in this simplified situation reduces to the following.
 We state this here only for Dirichlet conditions, as the statement for the Neumann case is completely analogous: \begin{definition}[Disrupted elliptic pre-complex] A diagram $(A_{\bullet})$ as in \eqref{eq:elliptic_complex_diagram} is called a \emph{disrupted} $\alpha_0$-\emph{elliptic pre-complex} (based on Dirichlet conditions) if $A_{\alpha}=0$ for all $\alpha>\alpha_0\in\Nzero$, and all requirements of \defref{def:elliptic_pre_complexTem} are satisfied, except that overdetermined ellipticity fails at the penultimate level:

 \end{definition}

-The disrupted case theorems \thmref{thm:disrubted_elliptic_pre_complex} then reads: \begin{proposition} All results pertinent to elliptic pre-complexes hold in the disrupted case, except for the finite dimensionality of $\module^{\alpha_0}_{\DD}$, and for \eqref{eq:cohomology_expression} when $\alpha = \alpha_0-1$. \end{proposition}
+The disrupted case theorems \thmref{thm:disrubted_elliptic_pre_complex} then reads: \begin{proposition} All results pertinent to elliptic pre-complexes hold in the disrupted case, except for the finite dimensionality of $\module^{\alpha_0}_{\DD}$ when $\alpha = \alpha_0-1$. \end{proposition}